 If you look at a map of Wales, you'll see a lot of similar place names.
-For example, Aber appears at the beginning of loads of place names.
+For example, Aber appears at the beginning of many of place names.
 There's Abertawe (Swansea), Abermawr, Aberfan, Aberystwyth...

 We've listed some other common prefixes below along with their meanings to help you understand the story behind them:

 Aber: the mouth or confluence of a river or small stream.
 It is usually followed by the name of the river eg. Aberystwyth: mouth of the river Ystwyth

 Betws: a house of prayer.
 Usually followed by the location of the prayer house or its founder’s name. eg. Betws-y-Coed: prayer house in the woods

 Blaen: the source of a river, or the head of a valley. eg. Blaenau Ffestiniog: heads of the valleys in the land of Ffestiniog